 This peer group represents a group of companies in the oilfield services industry of comparable size to Dril-Quip based on measures such as enterprise value, revenues, market capitalization and assets.
 We believe that the use of this group as a reference for evaluating our compensation policies helps align us with our peers and competitors and ensure our compensation program remains competitive when compared to our competition for executive talent.
-We also believe this group of companies provides a sufficiently large data set that is generally not subject to wide changes in compensation data.
+We also believe this group of companies provides a sufficiently large and consistent data set that is generally not subject to wide changes or volatile swings in compensation data.